duydd25031999/TC_note/React/React Component.md

     - React element is `return` of `React.createElement` function when `compiling JSX`.

 ## Presentational Component

+### Questions

+1. Compare and contrast presentational and container components in a React application.
+What are the benefits of this separation, and what issues might arise in complex projects?

+Presentational Components:
+• Focus solely on rendering UI and styling.
+• Receive data and callbacks via props with minimal or no internal logic.

+Container Components:
+• Handle business logic, state management, and data fetching.
+• Pass necessary data to presentational components as props.

+Benefits:
+• Separation of concerns enhances reusability, testability, and maintainability.
+• Clear distinction makes it easier to isolate UI from logic.

+Potential Issues:
+• Over-separation may lead to excessive nesting and increased complexity in data flow.
+• Prop drilling can occur if data must be passed through many layers.

+2. How do container components manage state and business logic differently from presentational components, and what pitfalls might you encounter if one pattern is overused?

+Container Components:
+• Manage state changes, side effects, and communicate with APIs or Redux.
+• Encapsulate logic that drives the behavior of presentational components.

+Presentational Components:
+• Remain stateless (or only manage UI-related state) and focus on rendering.
+• Depend on props for data, reducing internal complexity.

+Pitfalls:
+• Overloading container components can make them hard to maintain and debug.
+• Mixing logic in presentational components reduces their reusability and clarity.
+• An imbalance may lead to convoluted state management or redundant code.

+---

 - Presentational components are mostly concerned with generating some markup to be outputted.
     - Presentational components are concerned with the look.